jthedu/cfss_hw06/hw06-pretty.md

 info](https://www.calculator.net/inflation-calculator.html?cstartingamount1=1&cinyear1=2016&coutyear1=2019&calctype=1&x=83&y=13)
 based off average annual CPI data in the U.S. from 1914 to 2020.

-I am also simplifying datasets so that possible race values are only white, non-white Hispanic, Black alone, or Asian alone.
+I am also simplifying the income\_aggregate & income\_mean datasets so that, at most, possible race values are only white, non-white Hispanic, Black alone, or Asian alone.
+(Some other datasets only had white, Hispanic, & Black as race values to begin with.)

 Analyzing the Data
 ==================